mariarzv/projectMLinCV/README.md

 ### Additionally in venv/Scripts:

 Style tools - autopep8 (run directly or use PyCharm Tools > style > autopep8)
-autopep8 config is in setup.cfg file

 Linters - flake8 (run directly or use PyCharm Tools > lint > flake8)
 autopep8 and flake8 configs are in setup.cfg
-Tests - pytest
+(autopep8 config is called pycodestyle, flake8 config is called flake8) Tests - pytest

 All of these tools are added to requirements.txt >> will install in your venv with everything else.